theta360developers/plugin-guide/docs/fisheye.md

 please contact Jesse Casman at jcasman@oppkey.com.

 Ichi's stitching library requires a one-time callibration for each camera.
-A trial version of the callibration app is available that will put a watermark on the image.
-There is no time limit on the trial version.
+A trial version of the callibration app is available.

 ![](img/dualfish/callibration-app.jpg)

-The lens distortion is compensated for by adjusting the stitch line by selecting points on the edges of the spheres.
+The lens distortion is compensated for by selecting points on the edges of the spheres.
 This is a one time process.
 The lens distortion information is then stored in the mobile app.